Parable of the Renegades [BETA Version]

 "I'm... still in the middle of reading the latest volume you lent me," Lucas said, his guilt-stricken face implying something else.

 Davis' questions so far, were quite trivial.
 Lucas was able to keep a straight face, that is until Davis' last question hit him.

 Lucas swallowed another gulp of air and saliva.
-He pondered whether or not he should tell Davis what really happened to him.
-Witnessing the Knights of Viola get upstaged by a hooded figure?
+He pondered whether or not he should tell Davis what really happened to him: Witnessing the Knights of Viola get upstaged by a hooded figure?
 Witnessing them get slaughtered?
 His questionable encounter with Rio?
-Somehow being brought to Nihan, which is located on the other side of where they were?
-The fact that he is now an expendable slave for Rio and that he has to kill seven [Renegades]?
-And that one of them is the true identity of the hooded figure who actually lives here in Cameron's Feint?
+Somehow being brought to Nihan, which is located far away from where they were?
+The fact that he is now an expendable slave for Rio and that he must kill seven [Renegades]?
+And that one of them is the identity of the hooded figure who actually lives in Cameron's Feint?

-Lucas just kept himself silent until the bus arrived as he had no idea on what to say.
-Davis was and will always be his best friend, but maybe, just maybe, he's not yet ready to hear about a boatload of unusual events.
+Lucas kept himself silent until the bus arrived as he had no idea on what to say.

 As the bus passengers heard the vehicle's tires screech, then come to a stop, they all picked up their bags and prepared to exit.
 Lucas and Davis, who were seated at the back, continued to stay put in their seats while waiting for those in front of them to go down first.
 The wait was worth it.
 When almost everyone else was out, the duo picked up their bags and stepped out of the bus without any student traffic.